ansible-collections/cloud-content-handbook/TeamPractices/How We Work: Scrumban Experiment.md

 New work enters the board here.

-New items should be triaged and prioritized before moving into **Backlog (ToDo)**.
+New items should be triaged and prioritized before moving into **ToDo**.

-### Backlog (ToDo)
+### ToDo

 The backlog remains prioritized.

 Refinement will continue to ensure that upcoming work:

-* Has clear requirements
+* Has clear requirements (captured in the Jira **Description**)
-* Has known dependencies identified
+* Has known dependencies identified (captured via Jira **Linked Issues**)
-* Has been estimated where appropriate
+* Has been estimated where appropriate (captured in the Jira **Story Points** field)
-* Has a clear priority
+* Has a clear priority (reflected by its position in **ToDo** and in the Scrumban board Backlog  — highest priority at the top)
-* Wherever applicable target due date is set
+* Wherever applicable, a target due date is set (captured in the Jira **Target Due Date** field, see Section 6)
 * Is ready to be pulled when capacity becomes available

-We do not need to pre-commit the contents of Backlog (ToDo) to a specific sprint.
+An item that meets the criteria above is considered **Ready**.

 ### Pulling Work

-When an engineer has capacity, they pull the highest-priority Ready item from **Backlog (ToDo)** into **In Progress**.
+The goal is to **finish work before starting more work**.

 Instead of receiving a fixed batch of sprint work, work is pulled continuously based on priority and available capacity.

-The goal is to **finish work before starting more work**.
+When an engineer has capacity, they pull the highest-priority **Ready** item from **ToDo** into **In Progress**.

 ### In Progress

-Once work is pulled into In Progress, the focus is on moving it toward Done.
+Once work is pulled into **In Progress**, the focus is on moving it toward **Review**.

-If work becomes blocked, the blocker should be made visible and the team should look for ways to help move the item forward.
+If work becomes blocked, the blocker should be made visible immediately (for example, during standup), and the team should look for ways to help move the item forward.

 ### Review

 Review becomes an important part of managing flow.

-If work is accumulating in Review, the team should treat that as a flow problem and help move those items through rather than continuing to start additional work.
+If work in the **Review** column starts reaching the WIP threshold (outlined below), the team should treat that as a flow problem and help move those items through rather than continuing to start additional work.

 ### Done

-Completed work contributes to our throughput metrics.
+Completed work contributes to our throughput metrics (see Section 7, tracked via the Cumulative Flow Diagram and Control Chart).

-Over time, this gives us a more realistic picture of how much work is actually flowing through the system.
+Over time, this gives us a more realistic picture of how much work is actually flowing through the system, which in turn improves our estimation and planning.

 ---